awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_EC2_Scheduling_at_Scale/1_deploy_sample_instances_and_scheduler_solution.md

 ![section1_2_sampleenvstack](/Cost/200_EC2_Scheduling_at_Scale/Images/section1_2_sampleenvstack.png)

 While the **walab-l200-scheduling-sample-env** stack is being deployed.
-Continue with below steps to deploy the Instance Scheduler on AWS solution.
+Continue with the below steps to deploy the Instance Scheduler on AWS solution.

 #### 3. Instance Scheduler installation steps